 [7] One of our favorite garnishes, chopped scallions (photo © Karolina Grabowska | Pexels).

+This frito pie is actually a casserole, very popular in the Southwest.
+It’s spicy and cheesy.
 We slightly adapted the original version submitted to Taste Of Home by Jan Moon, Alamogordo, New Mexico.

 > Here’s a super-easy version that uses only three ingredients: canned chili with beef, cheese, and Fritos.
-(But we prefer the recipe below.)
+But we prefer the recipe below.

 > The history of the Frito Pie is below.